pseudoregalia-modding/pseudoregalia-archipelago/README.md

 # Known Issues
 - If you enter your connection info incorrectly, you have to restart the game to try again.
-- Consumed small keys will be restored on scene transition.
 - A crash can occur when entering incorrect connection info under certain conditions.
 - If you're on top of an item when you first connect, it won't spawn until you reload the scene.